uchange/ulangel/README.md

 ```

+#### ulangel.utils.learner
+This part includes the class `Learner` and some methods to freeze or unfreeze layers in order to a part of or the whole neural network.

-#### Learner
+##### Learner
-`ulangel.utils.learner.Learner` is a class that takes the RNN model, data for training, the loss function, the optimizer, the learning rate and callbacks that you need.
+* The class `ulangel.utils.learner.Learner`: It is a class that takes the RNN model, data for training, the loss function, the optimizer, the learning rate and callbacks that you need.
 The method `Learner.fit(epochs=number of epochs that you want to train)` executes all processes in order to train the model.
 Here is an exemple to build the langage model learner:
 ```python
   from ulangel.utils.learner import Learner language_model_learner = Learner(